Jeran64/LendaskMIDI/README.md

 And for the other side.
 ![My image](https://github.com/Jeran64/LendaskMIDI/blob/master/Photos/IMG_20190604_120131.jpg)

-Do the pins at the bottom.
+Do the pins at the end. (you can see them under the teensy at the bottom)
 ![My image](https://github.com/Jeran64/LendaskMIDI/blob/master/Photos/IMG_20190604_121621.jpg)

 As you add these headers, if you are not using pre sized headers, it may be nessicary to trim the sides before you solder to ensure a correct fit. you can see where I didnt trim them in the back, and some warping from not trimming enough.